caspel26/django-ninja-aio-crud/README.md

 - ReadSerializer, CreateSerializer, UpdateSerializer are used to define which fields would be included in runtime schemas creation.

 ## APIViewSet
 - View class used to automatically generate CRUD views. in your views.py import APIViewSet and define your api using NinjaAPI class.
-As Parser and Render of the API you must ninja-aio built-in classes which will serialize data using orjson.
+As Parser and Render of the API you must use ninja-aio built-in classes which will serialize data using orjson.
 ```Python
 from ninja import NinjAPI
 from ninja-aio.views import APIViewSet